OPEC in a Changing World

-The Organization of the Petroleum Exporting Countries (OPEC) is a bloc of fourteen oil-rich member states spanning the Middle East, Africa, and South America.
+The Organization of the Petroleum Exporting Countries (OPEC) is a bloc of thirteen oil-rich member states spanning the Middle East, Africa, and South America.
 Combined, the group controls close to forty percent of world oil production.
 This dominant market position has at times allowed OPEC to act as a cartel, coordinating production levels among members to manipulate global oil prices.
-As a result, U.S. presidents from Gerald Ford to Donald J. Trump have railed against the oil cartel as a threat to the U.S. economy.
+As a result, U.S. presidents from Gerald Ford to Donald Trump have railed against the oil cartel as a threat to the U.S. economy.

 OPEC Is Born